-RS232 Features
+Features

-• It includes the data lines TD1 and RD1 and the status lines RTS1 and CTS1.
-It only supports XON/XOFF software flow control.

-$\bullet$ On ASC1 no RING line is available.
-The indication of URCs on the second interface depends on the settings made with the AT^SCFG command.

-• Configured for 8 data bits, no parity and 1 or 2 stop bits.

-• ASC1 can be operated at fixed bit rates from 300 bps to 460800 bps.
+- Includes only the data lines TD1 and RD1 Supports only XON/XOFF software flow control. - \bullet On ASC1 no RING line is available.
+The indication of URCs on the second interface depends on the settings made with the AT^SCFG command. - Configured for 8 data bits, no parity and 1 or 2 stop bits. - ASC1 can be operated at fixed bit rates from 300 bps to 460800 bps.
 Autobauding is not supported on ASC1.
-By default it is 115200 bps, 8 bits, no parity and 1 stop bit.